vincentms1995/translate/readme.txt

 I don't know yet how you guys will comment on my work but any feedback to make me better will be taken.

 -Vince 8/16/2020

+I think that I should do more translations today, something easy.

+-Vince 8/18/2020